Benign Overfitting in Multiclass Classification: All Roads Lead to Interpolation: Proofs of main results

 \textbf{Challenges and notation}.~We begin by highlighting the two main non-trivialities introduced in the analysis of the multiclass setting.
 We compare them to the binary-error analysis in \cite{muthukumar2021classification} and we sketch our approach to each one of them:

 \begin{itemize} \item \emph{The multitude of signal vectors:} The generative model for the MLM involves $k$ distinct (high-dimensional) signal vectors $\boldmu_1,\ldots,\boldmu_k$, and the classification error is a complicated functional of all $k$ \emph{recovered} signal vectors (denoted by $\hatw_1,\ldots,\hatw_k$ respectively).
 This functional has to be dealt with carefully compared to the binary case, where there is only one signal vector.
 In particular, direct plug-ins of the \emph{survival signal} and \emph{contamination factor} for each recovered signal vector (here, we follow the terminology in~\cite{muthukumar2020harmless}) do not provide sufficiently sharp expressions of the multiclass classification error to predict separation between classification-consistency and regression-consistency.
-We circumvent this issue by directly analyzing survival and contamination factors of the pairwise \emph{difference signal} between two classes, and showing that they scale very similarly to the single-signal case. \item \emph{Covariate-dependent label noise in the MLM:} The error analysis provided in~\cite{muthukumar2021classification} critically leverages that the cross-correlation between the logit and the binary label of a training example is lower bounded by a universal positive constant.
+We circumvent this issue by directly analyzing survival and contamination factors of the pairwise \emph{difference signal} between two classes, and showing in Lemmas~\ref{lem:sumulticlass} and~\ref{lem:cnmulticlass} that they scale very similarly to the single-signal case. { We note that while the survival and contamination factors of this pairwise difference signal scale identically to the single-signal case, the proofs do not follow as a corollary of the corresponding lemmas in~\cite{muthukumar2021classification}; in particular, the difference of label vectors turns out to depend not only on a single ``difference" feature but all the top $k$ features.
+This requires a much more complex leave-$k$-out analysis, as opposed to the simpler leave-one-out analysis carried out in~\cite{bartlett2020benign,muthukumar2021classification}.} \item \emph{Covariate-dependent label noise in the MLM:} The error analysis provided in~\cite{muthukumar2021classification} critically leverages that the cross-correlation between the logit and the binary label of a training example is lower bounded by a universal positive constant.
 This is relatively straightforward to show when the relationship between the logit and the label is one of \emph{constant-label-noise} where the event of label error is independent of the covariate.
 On the other hand, the MLM involves label errors that are highly depend on the covariate, and these cross-correlation terms need to be handled much more carefully.
 We provide an elegant argument based on Stein's lemma to handle the more complex MLM-induced label noise. \end{itemize} Before proceeding we set up some notation for important quantities in the analysis.
 Note that Assumption~\ref{as:mlmfull} directly implies that $\mu_{c,j_c} = 1$ for all $c \in [k]$.
 For any two classes $c_1 \neq c_2$, we define the true \emph{difference signal vector} as

 where the last step follows from Assumption~\ref{as:mlmfull}.
 Correspondingly, the recovered difference signal vector is defined as $\Deltahat_{c_1,c_2} := \hatw_{c_1} - \hatw_{c_2}$.

 \vp \textbf{Identifying the survival and contamination terms.}~We state and prove our main lemma that characterizes the classification error in MLM as a function of effective survival and contamination terms.